davekilian/primer/basic/circuits.md

 > TODO schematic of a DC power source

 A power source is anything that induces the flow of electricity.
-In the real world, a power source might be a battery, or a generator.
-In schematic diagrams, each power source is shown with two terminals, labelled $-$ ("negative") and $+$ ("positive").
+In the real world, a power source might be a battery, or a generator; there are separate schematic symbols for each:

+> TODO schematic of a battery, or a generator

+Each power source is shown with two terminals, labelled $-$ ("negative") and $+$ ("positive").
 When you connect these two terminals together, electricity flows from the negative terminal to the positive terminal:

 > TODO schematic showing the most basic circuit: a power source connected to itself by a single line